-The Board has determined that all of our directors, other than Mr. Love, qualify as independent directors in accordance with The Nasdaq Stock Market LLC ("Nasdaq"), Marketplace Rules (the "Nasdaq Listing Rules").
-Mr. Love is not considered independent by virtue of his position as our President and Chief Executive Officer.
-Under the Nasdaq Listing Rules, the definition of independence includes a series of objective tests, such as that the director is not, and has not been for at least three years, one of our employees and that neither the director nor any of his or her family members has engaged in various types of business dealings with us.
-In addition, as required by the Nasdaq Listing Rules, our Board has made a subjective determination as to each independent director that no relationships exists that, in the opinion of our Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
-In making these determinations, our Board reviewed and discussed information provided by the directors and us with regard to each director's relationships as they may relate to us and our management.
-There are no family relationships among any of our directors or executive officers.
+Our Board has determined that all of our directors, other than Mr. Love, qualify as "independent" directors as that term is defined under the Nasdaq Listing Rules.
+Mr. Love is not considered independent by virtue of his position as our President and CEO.
+Under the Nasdaq Listing Rules, the definition of independence includes a series of objective tests, such as that the director is not, and has not been for at least three years, one of our employees and that neither the director nor any of his or her family members have engaged in various types of business dealings with us.
+In addition, as required by the Nasdaq Listing Rules, our Board has made a subjective determination as to each independent director that no relationships exist that, in the opinion of our Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.